drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### Introduction to Synthetic Schemes

-In the previous pages the main principles that govern the synthesis of novel drugs were discussed.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/introduction-to-synthetic-schemes-95e72011'><i class='fa fa-play' aria-hidden='true'></i></button>In the previous pages the main principles that govern the synthesis of novel drugs were discussed.
 In this section real examples are presented and include the following information: the chemical formula of the drug, a retrosynthetic analysis, the synthesis and some physico-chemical properties of the drug.
 We start with benzocaine.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/intro_subject6.png){: loading=lazy }
 ### Benzocaine

-Benzocaine is a widely used local and topical anesthetic.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/benzocaine-49e9667f'><i class='fa fa-play' aria-hidden='true'></i></button>Benzocaine is a widely used local and topical anesthetic.
 The drug can be synthesized as described in the following pages.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/benzocaine.png){: loading=lazy }
 #### Retrosynthetic Scheme

-Possible starting disconnections are the ester or the amine groups.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/retrosynthetic-scheme-160d2b28'><i class='fa fa-play' aria-hidden='true'></i></button>Possible starting disconnections are the ester or the amine groups.
 The amine disconnection leads to toluene as starting material.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/benzocaine1.png){: loading=lazy }
 #### Benzocaine Synthesis

-Nitration of toluene, oxidation of the methyl group, reduction of the nitro and subsequent esterification of the carboxylic acid function leads to the desired product.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/benzocaine-synthesis-0a017209'><i class='fa fa-play' aria-hidden='true'></i></button>Nitration of toluene, oxidation of the methyl group, reduction of the nitro and subsequent esterification of the carboxylic acid function leads to the desired product.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/benzocaine2.png){: loading=lazy }